 Pictured above is Robert Longstaff’s portraiture drawing.
 As you can see he has vastly improved throughout the four versions of his drawing.
 A remarkable transformation during his time here.
 We make everyone keep the drawings they create as it can be a real confidence booster when you see where you started.

-Drawing is not like building an instagram library or a pinterest reference they are both external .
-Drawing is internal, drawing build your personal visual library of images that forms your imagination
+Drawing is not like building an Instagram library or a Pinterest reference board: they are external.
+Drawing is internal, drawing builds your personal visual library of images that form your imagination.

 You will be learning to draw in our purpose built Drawing Studio.
-Here you will have help to begin your creative journey.
-With a very small group of three or four and a tutor there to help and guide you .
+Here you will have help to begin your creative journey in drawing in furniture design.
+With a very small group of three or four and a tutor there to help and guide you, this is an intimate and transformative creative experience.

 Be prepared for a mixture of feelings during the course.
 It will be a different kind of work, a different kind of thinking, ultimately rewarding and uplifting.

-Being able to transfer the information you see in front of you down on to paper.
-Using pencil, ink, charcoal you will learn how to draw what you see, not what you think you see.
+Being able to transfer the information you see in front of you down on to paper is a vital skill for any furniture designer.
+Using pencil, ink, or even charcoal, you will learn how to draw what you see, not what you think you see.

 “The concentration in the room is like an exam or a communion.
 I had forgotten what an intense pleasure just practising life drawing is, the feeling of the charcoal on the paper, the dance of the physical and the mental, the moment when it flows, and the longueurs when you trip over your own finders, the nonchalance of being able to tear off the paper and start again, the complete attention a body demands.”